 Then for a second, he heard them; then in the sky above his head, charging hard up the river valley, he saw them and froze for a moment.
-The helmeted Knights of the Gnostic Spirit drew their swords in anger and poised them above their heads.
+The helmeted spiritual Knights of the Pârfait family drew their swords in anger and poised them above their heads while heading toward him.

-In his confused and tormented state of mind with all his forward momentum, it was getting more difficult to judge where to step and prepare to make the turn ahead in order to achieve the concrete and steel footings of Summer Bridge.
-Besides, speaking of good judgment, that was always Phillípe Pârfait’s short suite.
+Besides, speaking of good judgment, Phillípe Pârfait was alway found himself in a short suite when under pressure.
+In his confused and tormented state of mind with all his forward momentum, it was getting more difficult to judge where to step and then prepare to make the turn ahead in order to be stable on the concrete and steel footings of Summer Bridge.

 When he arrived at the end of the path, which led to stone stairs at the foot of Summer Bridge and the safety of its railings, he was moving at a fast clip.
-The river was running raging-wild that afternoon and kicked up clouds of mist, which made the ground, weeds and stone abutment steps very wet.
+The river was running raging-wild that afternoon and kicked up clouds of mist, which made the ground, weeds and stone abutment steps wet.
 Phillípe thought, at this speed, if I try to stop, I might fall over and slide on my belly through those weeds; I'd not be able to get up, much less make the turn.

 With his ever-increasing speed, he lost directional control of his legs just short of the stone steps and the safety of the bridge railings.
 As correctly surmised, in all of Phillípe's crazily driven madness, he missed the turn to the bridge’s stone stairway, tripped on a vine, lost his balance.

-Without a guardrail or fence at the bottom of the hill to stop him, Phillípe’s momentum threw him over the edge and he fell one-hundred feet down on to the rocks and water of the Eel River below.
+Without a guardrail or fence at the very bottom of the hill to stop him, Phillípe’s momentum threw him over the edge and he fell one-hundred feet down on to the rocks and water of the Eel River below.
 If anyone were near enough to hear him scream, as he fell over the cliff, his wife’s name “Monica,” it would be recognized as his last will and testament..."

-© 2018 and beyond, R. L. Lyons.
-All rights reserved. return to top
+© 2020 and beyond, R. L. Lyons.
+All rights reserved.
+Return to Top Reviewers Comments